I am a BACP Registered Senior Accredited Counsellor / Psychotherapist (MBACP).

 Practice in counselling / psychotherapy requires "a coherent approach" (BACP, 2022, 2024).
 My 'coherent approach' is a coherent whole which has:

-an integrative framework (the trunk & branches) which, in my case, is a synthesis of pluralistic counselling / psychotherapy (Cooper & McLeod, 2011, 2015; McLeod, 2015, 2018; McLeod & Sundet, 2016; Cooper & Dryden, 2016), trauma informed care principles (SAMHSA, 2014; Sweeney et al, 2016)., and Clarkson's (1995, 2003) five relationship integrative psychotherapeutic framework.
-This framework gives the guiding rationale for practice, i.e. for why, when and how I use and integrate the various:
+an integrative framework (the trunk & branches) which, in my case, is a synthesis of pluralistic counselling / psychotherapy (Cooper & McLeod, 2011, 2015; McLeod, 2015, 2018; McLeod & Sundet, 2016; Cooper & Dryden, 2016), and trauma-informed care principles (SAMHSA, 2014; Sweeney et al, 2016).
+It also draws on Clarkson's (1995, 2003) five relationship integrative psychotherapeutic framework.

 Coherent approach